PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI2.md

 ## 2) Introduction

 In (social) psychology, bias is classified as either conscious ('explicit') or unconscious ('implicit').
 Explicit bias occurs when people consciously devalue or hold negative views of a particular group.
-Implicit bias, on the other hands, refers to the brain’s automatic, instantaneous association of stereotypes and attitudes with particular groups of people (Dovidio, Kawakami, and Gaertner, 2002).
+Implicit bias, on the other hand, refers to the brain's automatic, instantaneous association of stereotypes and attitudes with particular groups of people (Dovidio, Kawakami, and Gaertner, 2002).
 These implicit biases are often contrary to our personal values and are formed by the social environments around us (van Nunspeet et al., 2015).

 Implicit biases are an example of what Kahneman and Tversky (1974) call 'System 1' thinking.